 I've been a customer of ADT since 1995.
 And the service used to be good.
 Now, I would never recommend ADT to anyone!
 Stay clear of this company, your house could be burning down and they would put you on hold and an hour later tell you that they could maybe answer your questions the next day or soon after.

 ADT has the worst customer service I've ever experienced, and that's saying something.
 The fire alarm was going off in my house for over an hour while I was on hold and treated very rudely by the support teams.
 One lady told me it was hard for her to hear me and told me very rudely to go outside since it was kind of hard for her to hear.
-I live in Iowa, its freezing, literally.
-After being hung up on numerous time, being put on hold for whom knows how long, and being told that may be I should try calling back tomorrow during normal working hours, I was beyond frustrated.
-They only started listening after I threatened to call my lawyer, then they suddenly became more amicable.
-I don't pay that much to be ignored while my house has alarms blaring so loud that I still have tinnitus.
-Once again, worst service, I'm currently looking to replace them.
+I live in Iowa, it's freezing, literally.
+After being hung up on numerous time, being put on hold for whom knows how long, and being told that maybe I should try calling back tomorrow during normal working hours, I was beyond frustrated.

+There is an ordinance that is common that requires business owners requiring keys to be provided to the fire department.
+ADT security company provides worthless security services.
 I was broken into several times, theft and vandalism occurred, without the security system going off.
-The security system connects to the police during break insurance The system is in good working conditions, based on the event log provided to me.
+The security system connects to the police during break insurance.
+The system is in good working conditions, based on the event log provided to me.
 They accuse other people for their crime.

 I had a vet that I worked for and he ordered stuff before I left working for him.
 (I bought a business and found a lot of duplicates as part of the inventory I bought... duplicate microscopes (4) Visa Mastercard processing machines (3) and an odd box that contained cage card holders (the same thing the other guy I used to work for ordered).
 Fast forward few years, I got the opportunity to work for him again and he complained he ordered cage card holders and it "disappeared".
 I also had same inventory "disappearing" events in my business but always thought it was employee theft.

 In this scenario, they accused a person they did not like and this person ended up in jail.
 They claimed that the wires were cut so that the (ADT) motion detector and phone lines were cut.
 The cut wire was only in one area.
 When I discussed my situation to the owner and tried to ask him to get it investigated, he told me he did not care and did not want to be involved.
 I told him that coincidentally I found cage card holders when I bought my business as part of inventory.
 I asked him the date (which was around that time).

 Anyway, for the vandalism event that occurred in my place?
 I filed a police report and got prosecuted because (the only one who had the keys was the fire department... a village code ordinance that is common all throughout America).

-MYRTLE BEACH, SOUTH CAROLINA -- ADT is perhaps the worst company I have ever dealt with.
-They pride themselves on lies, and bad service.
-Any small business person or home owner should avoid this company at all costs.
-I am currently under contract with this company and there is no way out.
-I bought a camera system and it does not work as promised.
-I have spoken to the sales agent, to customer service and to corporate customer relations.
-Every time it is the same.
-Every time it is my fault.
+When I tried to file a complaint against the fire department, there is no agency that accepts complaints against the police/fire department.
+I went to the victim assistance program, state's attorney, FBI... instead of getting help, they prosecuted me!

 I paid for a service that does not work as promised and it is my fault.
 I did not call them enough times, or state my case clearly enough even though I conducted a 3 way call with my banks fraud department explicitly outlining what was wrong with the system.
 Their response was that I did not request a service call.
 I really wish there was a way to sue or put a judgment on this company for all the hours I have spent and all the aggravation they have caused me over this past year.
 Doing business with ADT is the worst decision you could ever make.

 ATLANTA, GEORGIA -- This situation took place in Fairburn Georgia in 2009.
 If you sell your house within a three year window ADT makes not exceptions.
 For moving to accept another job, after your house is sold.
 They expect the purchaser to transfer the service in their name or they will harass the previous owner to pay remaining years of the contract, if you do not transfer the service to your new resident.
 They do not leave room for renting or can no longer afford because of economic hard times!

-They will damage your credit reports for non payment and pay money for collection agencies to force you to pay a 3 year contract for a security system that you no longer have since your house sold!
+They will damage your credit reports for non-payment and pay money for collection agencies to force you to pay a 3 year contract for a security system that you no longer have since your house sold!
 I moved to another city to accept a job after trying to get a job in Atlanta for over 2 years!

-TORRANCE, CALIFORNIA -- There are several reports of people not liking their ADT service.
-I have worked for ADT and also have their service.
-With any company, the workers are the ones that make or brake a company.
-The main problem with ADT, specifically here in California, is that the workers DON'T CARE.
-They get paid too little, considering all of the stuff they have to do.
-All of the top supervisors do not care about what going on.
-When there is to much bad blood between the workers the only ones suffer are the paying customers.
-ADT has hired some really bad people.
-(One of which stole gas from the company.)
+I can't believe some of things BIG BUSINESS IS ALLOWED TO GET AWAY WITH!
+THIS LESSON WAS WELL TAKEN!

 A normal company would have pressed charges but all they did was fire the worker.
 If a security officer can steal from the company what makes you think they won't steal from YOU?
 They do not like to fire people, all they do is shuffle them to a new location.
 The employees do things because they know they can and nothing will happen to them.
 ADT allows their officers to harass each other without any type of discipline.
 And after talking to several people who actually pay for the service, ADT has a problem with taking extra money from people and not wanting to pay it back.

-My mom has the service and they still owe her a months worth of service because they took a double payment.
+My mom has the service and they still owe her a months' worth of service because they took a double payment.
 It has been several months and I'm sure she will never get if back.
 Most people only still have them because they are stuck in contracts that they can't get out of.
 ADT is not all bad, there are some workers who takes their job seriously.
 But sad to say with all the bad apples lying around all the good people quit and find better jobs.

-My advice to you (and this is coming from someone who has the service PLUS has worked their for several years) research a company before you join.
+My advice to you (and this is coming from someone who has the service PLUS has worked there for several years) research a company before you join.
 Try and see if they will let you get service without having to sign a contract.
 GET EVERYTHING IN WRITTING.
 And best of all don't pick a company only on price.
-Just because its within your price range don't mean the service will be.
+Just because it's within your price range don't mean the service will be

 ADT has slow response times because the equipment they have is not up to date.
 And because they are short staffed.
 All these things should be considered.
 Because if you have them for armed response and something actually happens, how soon will they show up?
 Do your own research!!
 Don't just take my word on it.